drivy/jobs/data_science/README.md

 *Usual time to complete this test: 3 - 5 hours*

 - Your answers should include working code/notebook and a presentation to showcase your work.
-- Your code should be written in Python or R.
+- Your code should be written in Python.
 - Your code should be reproducible.
    - include the versions of the libraries used
    - locate the datasets given in the `/data` subdirectory (it won't be committed as it is already added to the .gitignore).